 World Atlantic | North America |

 The number of airlines participating in the TSA PreCheck program has grown significantly over the past few years.
-In May 2016, only 12 airlines participated in TSA PreCheck.
+In May 2016, only 12 airlines participated in PreCheck.
 Since then, we have seen a massive expansion:

 - January 2017: Aruba Airlines, Avianca, Boutique Airlines, Emirates, Key Lime Air, Miami Air International, Xtra Airways, Sunwing, Virgin Atlantic, Spirit Airlines, and Southern Airways Express